 A permanent employee who enters retirement (other than deferred retirement) from the employer's service and has to his credit any earned and unused accumulated sick leave shall be entitled to receive supplemental compensation for such earned and unused accumulated sick leave, subject to the provisions of the retirement system.
-The supplemental compensation to be paid shall be computed at the rate of one-half of the eligible employee's daily rate of pay for each day of earned and unused accumulated sick leave, based upon the average annual compensation received during the last year of his employment prior to the effective date of his retirement provided, however, that no such supplemental compensation payment shall exceed \$13,000 during the first year of this contract (July 1, 1987 through June 30, 1988).
-Said amount shall be increased to \$14,000 during the second year of this contract (July 1, 1988 through June 30, 1989), and then to \$15,000 during the third year of this contract (July 1, 1989 through June 30, 1990).
+The supplemental compensation to be paid shall be computed at the rate of one-half of the eligible employee's daily rate of pay for each day of earned and unused accumulated sick leave, based upon the average annual compensation received during the last year of his employment prior to the effective date of his retirement provided, however, that no such supplemental compensation payment shall exceed \$15,000.
 This supplemental compensation payment shall be paid in a lump sum after the effective date of retirement, or at the option of the employee, on quarterly dates: January 1, April 1, July 1 and October 1, with payments beginning on the quarterly date next following the date of retirement.

 The foregoing reference to the option of the employee, is predicated upon the employee notifying the Welfare Board of his intention to retire by no later than October 1 of the calendar year prior to the calendar year in which retirement shall be effected.
-If such notification does not occur until subsequent to said October 1 date, then the aforesaid option shall be the Welfare Board's rather than the employee's.
+If such notification does not occur until subsequent to said October 1 date, then the aforesaid option shall be the Welfare Board's rather than the employees.